openhab/openhab1-addons/bundles/binding/org.openhab.binding.weather/README.md

 The apikey for the different weather providers, at least one must be specified.

 > [Hamweather](http://hamweather.com) has two apikeys (client_id, secret_id).

 > [Yahoo](https://weather.yahoo.com) does not need an apikey.

+> [Wunderground](https://www.wunderground.com) There is no Free API anymore, for more information see https://www.wunderground.com/weather/api

 | Property                  | Description |
 |---------------------------|-------------|